mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/05/02-basic-components.md

 This option allows text that occupies more than one line.
 If nothing is indicated, the cursor is placed in the middle of the EditText height.

-For the text to start at the top of a view, it is necessary to add `android:gravity="top"`.
+To make the text start at the top of a view, it is necessary to add `android:gravity="top"`.

 More than one type can be assigned to achieve effects such as auto-complete, ...
 For example, if we indicate